-- "Subscribing to Transparency", w/ Yinghua He, Hong Guo and Jiong Yang, Journal of Banking and Finance, forthcoming.
+- "Subscribing to Transparency", w/ Yinghua He, Hong Guo and Jiong Yang, Journal of Banking and Finance, vol. 44, 2014.

 The relationship between trade transparency and liquidity is non-monotonic, explaining why transparency effects vary in existing literature.

-political opponents concentrates on those firms economically exposed to
+target political opponents that are economically exposed to mainland China via

 - "Proximity and IPO Underpricing" w/ Dariusz Wójcik (University of Oxford)